 This is a natural mapping that will lead to optimal HF usage.

-The features described in this whitepaper are available in releases of M-Link starting with R14.6.
+The features described in this whitepaper are available in M-Link.

-This paper describes how Isode’s M-Link server is optimized for use over constrained links, for 1:1 and MUC traffic.
+This paper describes how Isode’s M-Link server is optimized for use over constrained links, for 1:1 and MUC traffic using XEP-0361 and XEP-0365.
 This can operate over TCP for Satcom, and over STANAG 5066 for HF Radio.

 Isode plans to measure performance of these protocols, and to report results in a future white paper.
 This may lead to enhancements and updates to the architecture described here.